jpcairesf/jpcairesf/README.md

 <h3>About me</h3>

-Software Engineer with Java and Spring expertise, always deep diving into technology and contributing with the community.
+WFH dev in a countryside city.
+Java and Spring expertise focused on financial solutions.

-AWS Certified Solutions Architect and Cloud Practitioner, Electrical Engineer and C1 advanced english certified.
+Electrical Engineer.
+Certified AWS Solutions Architect, AWS Cloud Practitioner and C1 advanced english.

+Nerd obsessed with productivity and health.
+Currently deploying my workflow into the CLI.

 <h3>Skills</h3>